steenharsted/mocapr/README.md

 ![](README_files/figure-gfm/jump_1_GP-1.gif)<!-- --> Plots and
 animations using global joint center positions will cause a oblique viewpoint if the subject moves at an angle to the axis of the global coordinate system.
-For the purpose of analysing or interpreting motions an oblique viewpoint is, in general, less optimal.
+For the purpose of analyzing or interpreting motions an oblique viewpoint is, in general, less optimal.
 When I performed `jump_2` I simulated a poor landing on the right knee and made sure that the movement was oblique to global coordinate system.